 However, common physical and psychological signs can point to an incidence of elder abuse.

 Some forms of nursing home abuse, such as sexual assault or financial abuse, can be difficult to detect.
 If your elderly loved one tells you that he or she is experiencing abuse, seek help from a Milwaukee nursing home abuse attorney as soon as you can.
-If you notice any of these signs, report the abuse to the nursing home supervisor or contact the police or the Georgia Division of Aging Services.
+If you notice any of these signs, report the abuse to the nursing home supervisor or contact the police or the Wisconsin Department of Quality Assurance (DQA): .